Egituysky datsan

-The datsan is kept sacred world of Buddhism – Buddha Sandalwood (Zandan Zhuu) – which is by tradition the only lifetime statue of Buddha is kept Shakyamuni.
-V datsan world Buddhist shrine – Sandalwood Buddha (Zandan Zhuu) – which is by tradition the only lifetime sculpture of Buddha Shakyamuni.
+The datsan houses a sacred relic of Buddhism, Sandalwood Buddha (Zandan Zhuu), which is, according to tradition, the only statue of Śākyamuni Buddha carved during his lifetime.

 History

 The monastery was founded in 1820.

 The architecture of Egituysky datsan was one of the most beautiful.
 Three Dugan – medical, philosophical and astrological – surrounded by the main temple.
 When datsan operated printing press.

 In 1937 Egituysky datsan was closed and destroyed.